-Naturally, renewable energy developers are looking to maximise investor returns on their projects.
-Gearing up with relatively cheap long-term debt is a great way to boost returns on equity investments, with developers usually looking to borrow the maximum amount of debt that the project cashflows will support.
+Naturally, renewable energy developers seek to maximise investor returns on their projects.
+Gearing up with relatively cheap long-term debt is a great way to boost returns on equity investments.
+Developers usually look to borrow the maximum amount of debt that the project cashflows will support.

 Uncertain revenue projections

 Unlike public-private partnership (P3) projects, where project revenues are consistent and reliable, there is a greater level of uncertainty of revenues for renewable energy projects.
-Though power purchase agreements fix the price that energy will be sold at, the production of energy varies naturally over the project life.
+Though power purchase agreements fix the price at which energy will be sold, energy production varies naturally over the project life.

-Lenders are more interested to see how the project fares in the worst-case scenarios, and as such often use P75, P90 and P99 levels.
-In these, the actual production is expected to be higher than the levels given 75%, 90% and 99% of the time, respectively.
-Lenders, therefore, gain comfort in projects that can demonstrate that they perform well even under these conservatively predicted production levels, and often have minimum Debt Service Cover Ratio (DSCR) targets for several of these production levels.
+Lenders are more interested in seeing how the project fares in the worst-case scenarios, and often use P75, P90 and P99 levels.
+The actual production is expected to be higher than the levels given 75%, 90% and 99% of the time, respectively.
+Lenders, therefore, gain comfort in projects that can demonstrate that they perform well even under these conservatively predicted production levels and often have minimum Debt Service Cover Ratio (DSCR) targets for several of these production levels.

-In simple financial models, debt repayments are often sized to be constant each period, or sized to an annuity.
+In simple financial models, debt repayments are often sized to be constant each period or sized to an annuity.
 For lenders’ comfort, sensitivities can be run on the production to ensure that output DSCRs do not fall below the targets for each level.
-However, since project cashflow is often not constant between debt service periods for renewable projects, due to factors such as revenue seasonality, varying maintenance costs, or decreasing volumes because of degradation of the asset, this leads to spiky, non-flat DSCRs, with the debt facility size reduced until the DSCR criteria are met in all periods.
-Often this leads to DSCRs well in excess of the requirements in many periods, and as a result, suboptimum returns for equity investors.
+However, project cashflow is often not constant between debt service periods for renewable projects.
+Revenue seasonality, varying maintenance costs, or decreasing volumes because of degradation of the asset lead to spiky, non-flat DSCRs, with the debt facility size reduced until the DSCR criteria are met in all periods.
+Often this leads to DSCRs well in excess of the requirements in many periods resulting in suboptimum returns for equity investors.

 Comparison to P3 projects

-By comparison, P3 projects’ revenue is usually received through monthly availability payments and with performance deductions passed through to the service provider.
-As a result, lenders to these projects are usually comfortable with a higher gearing and lower coverage ratios than when lending to riskier renewable projects.
+By comparison, P3 projects’ revenue is usually received through monthly availability payments with performance deductions passed through to the service provider.
+As a result, lenders to these projects are generally comfortable with higher gearing and lower coverage ratios than when lending to riskier renewable projects.

-As part of the financial submission process for P3 projects, financial models are tightly optimised to obtain the lowest possible bid price, whilst still meeting equity returns and all lender covenants.
-This results in the maximum debt possible to be drawn and flat ratios sized to meet the minimum requirements set out by the lenders.
-This is done by sculpting the periodic debt repayments to a target ratio, usually, the minimum ratio required.
-There is little “excess fat” in these deals, otherwise, parties run the risk of being too expensive and rejected by procuring authorities.
+As part of the financial submission process for P3 projects, financial models are tightly optimised to obtain the lowest possible bid price whilst still meeting equity returns and all lender covenants.
+It results in the maximum debt possible to be drawn and flat ratios sized to meet the minimum requirements set out by the lenders.
+This is done by sculpting the periodic debt repayments to a target ratio; usually, the minimum ratio required.
+There is little “excess fat” in these deals; otherwise, parties risk being too expensive and rejected by procuring authorities.

 Lessons for renewable projects